maxmart/hoststray/README.md

 ## Why

 Testing cookies, CORS, OAuth callbacks, or service workers usually needs the real hostname over HTTPS.
+SwitchHosts is great but does not have HTTPS proxy builtin.

 Doing that by hand means editing an admin-owned hosts file, generating certs, and running a reverse proxy.
 Hosts Tray wraps all three in a tray icon.

+Also supports websockets.

 ## Features